DengJinqiu/Blog/app/views/pages/_preparing_interview.html.md

   * Receiving object => self, and own selector => \_cmd

 ###Selector
-  Implement an object that uses the target-action design pattern.
+* Implement an object that uses the target-action design pattern.
 Target is an object, action is the method called on the object.
 In java, we use interface to do it.
+* SEL is the type of selector.

 ###NSInvocation
 * If you send a message to an object that does not handle that message, before announcing an error the runtime sends the object a forwardInvocation: message with an NSInvocation object as its sole argument—the NSInvocation object encapsulates the original message and the arguments that were passed with it.